5axes/AutoRotationTool/README.md

 ### Rotate main direction (X)
 Rotate the selected element automaticaly on its longest side, parallel to the X axis of the plate.

+### Reinit Rotation
+Reinit the selected Objects to their initial Orientation.
+Function similar to the Réinit Button in the Rotation Tool Menu.